Sometimes you may find yourself needing to add Custom CSS in your WordPress site.

 However, adding custom CSS snippets into your parent theme is not recommended.
 Your CSS changes will be lost if you accidentally update the theme without saving your custom changes.

 The best approach is to use a child theme instead.
 However, many beginners don’t want to create a child theme.
-Apart from adding custom CSS they really don’t know how they will be using that child theme.
+Apart from adding custom CSS, often beginners really don’t know how they will be using that child theme.

-Using a custom CSS plugin allows you to store your custom CSS independant from your theme.
+Using a custom CSS plugin allows you to store your custom CSS independently from your theme.
 This way you can easily switch themes and your custom CSS will still be there.

 Another great way to add custom CSS to your WordPress site is by using the CSS Hero plugin.
-This wonderful plugin allows you to edit almost everything in your WordPress site without writing a single line of code.
+This wonderful plugin allows you to edit almost every CSS style on your WordPress site without writing a single line of code.

-We hope this article helped add custom css to your WordPress site.
+We hope this article helped add custom CSS to your WordPress site.
 You may also want to see how our guide on how to create a custom WordPress theme without writing any code, and the best WordPress drag & drop page builder plugins.